 - a.
-Not all of the included smelters may have processed the necessary 3TG contained in the Company's in-scope products, since some Covered Suppliers reported at a "company level," meaning that they reported the 3TG contained in all of their products, not just those in the products that they sold to the Company.
+Not all of the included smelters may have processed the necessary 3TG contained in the Company's in-scope products, since some Covered Suppliers reported at a "company level", meaning that they reported the 3TG contained in all of their products, not just those in the products that they sold to the Company.
 Some Covered Suppliers also may have reported smelters or refiners that were not in the Company's supply chain due to over-inclusiveness in the information received from their suppliers or for other reasons.
 In addition, the smelters reflected above may not include all of the smelters or refiners in the Company's supply chain, since some Covered Suppliers may not have identified all of their smelters or refiners. - b.
-The table only includes entities that were listed as smelters by the RMI. - c.
-Smelter status information in the table is as of April 18 th, 2020.
+The table only includes entities that were listed as smelters by RMI. - c.
+Smelter status information in the table is as of April 16, 2024. - d.

-- d.
 "Conformant" means that a smelter was certified as "conflict free" by RMI, LBMA, or the RJC.
-Included smelters were not necessarily Conformant for all or part of 2019 and may not continue to be Conformant for any future period.
+Included smelters were not necessarily Conformant for all or part of 2023 and may not continue to be Conformant for any future period.
 We do not have information on the origin of the 3TG processed by any of the Conformant smelters prior to their respective certification dates. - e.
-"Smelter Location" is the country in which the smelter is located. - f.
+"Not Conformant" means that a smelter or refiner is not certified as "conflict-free" by RMI, LBMA, or the RJC. - f.
+"Smelter Location" is the country in which the smelter is located. - g.
 Smelter status and location reflected in the table is based solely on information made available by our third-party service provider, without independent verification by the Company.